-March is one of the nicer months to visit Morocco: it marks the start of spring, so the weather is pleasant, yet tourist numbers are relatively low.
+March is one of the nicer months to visit Morocco: it marks the start of spring, so the weather is pleasant, yet visitor numbers are relatively low.
 Learn more about what to do and where to go with this monthly guide.

 Weather